 “Radical imagination” can be briefly defined as Settlers literally mindfully removing themselves from the colonial context of privilege of their current capitalist reality and accepting the Indigenous Nations prior existence and prior claim of culture, language and community in North America and Canada (Alfred, 2010, p.
 5).
 The RCU makes room for this potential. (back)

-I would like to receive written copyright permission for the use of their logo on the board and for the replication of the board in books or magazines or on the internet. (back)
+I would like to receive written copyright permission for the use of their logo on the board and for the replication of the board in books or magazines or on the internet, as well as for the Creative Commons. (back)

 What is the basis of the Maybe? and the Community Life cards?

 I used success stories from Osoyoos Indian Band, Westbank First Nation and other Nations across Canada as well as pulled directly from the Indian Act and other Canadian government websites.
 The alternative universe cards are my ideals of what things should look like in a decolonized world.
 I think it would be brilliant if each participating Nation would add a card to both the Maybe? and the Community Life card repositories.

 Why should a Nation participate?

 There are 634 First Nation bands in the country called Canada.
 The game has room for 13.
 I recognize this is not a fair representation of the various cultural differences for each of the Bands.
 A Nation would choose to participate if they were interested in educating a non-Indigenous person in the realities of being an Indigenous person in current society and influencing and supporting that education as a move towards change.
 Ideally I would like one Nation from each geographic area as defined by Provincial/Territorial boundaries. (back)